 With an approved claim, you can receive 60% of your weekly earnings after a 14-day waiting period or until all of your Extended Illness Bank is exhausted, whichever is longer.
 The maximum payment is $693 per week, for a maximum period of 22 weeks.
 See UT System Short Term Disability for details.

-With an approved claim, you can receive 60% of your monthly after a 90-day waiting period or until all of your Extended Illness Bank is exhausted, whichever is longer.
+With an approved claim, you can receive 60% of your monthly earnings after a 90-day waiting period from the onset of the disability during which you were continuously disabled or until all of your Extended Illness Bank is exhausted, whichever is longer.
 The maximum payment is $12,025 per month, and period of pay depends on your age and disability.
 See UT System Long Term Disability for details.

 Reduced Paid Leave